PacktPublishing/Financial-Analysis---Build-a-ChatGPT-Pairs-Trading-Bot/README.md

 ### Learn to use ChatGPT for algo-trading, crypto, forex, stock investing, and making money online using Python

-This is the code repository for "Financial Analysis: Build a ChatGPT Pairs Trading Bot", published by ##[Packt](--------------)##.
+This is the code repository for "Financial Analysis: Build a ChatGPT Pairs Trading Bot", published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## Course Code Bundle